ZackFra/Python_file_tools/readme.txt

 rmdup_r:: recursively removes duplicate files in a folder and its subfolders

-rename:: contains a utility function that generates a name for a file that is already stored in ./extracted or ./gathered or ./[your choice of name here]
+rename:: contains a utility function that generates a name for a file that is already stored in ./extracted or ./gathered or ./[your choice of name here] utility, not meant for use